 No; students need to successfully complete one course prior to registering for the next.
 Also, students cannot overlap courses due to an overlap of start and end dates for the same reason.

+I think I would like to register for the Accelerated Program.
 How do I know if I am eligible for the Accelerated Program?

 Can I pay using a purchase order from my school district?